AI prompts

 * For general questions and discussions, please use [GitHub Discussions](https://github.com/lean-dojo/LeanCopilot/discussions).

 * To report a potential bug, please open an issue.
-In the issue, please include your OS information and the exact steps to reproduce the error.
-The more details you provide, the better we will be able to help you.
+In the issue, please include your OS information, the exact steps to reproduce the error on **the latest stable version of Lean Copilot**, and complete logs preferrably in debug mode. **Important: If your issue cannot be reproduced easily, it will be unlikely to receive help.**

-* Feature requests and other suggestions are extremely welcome.
-Please feel free to start a discussion!
+* Feature requests and contributions are extremely welcome.
+Please feel free to start a [discussion](https://github.com/lean-dojo/LeanCopilot/discussions) or open a [pull request](https://github.com/lean-dojo/LeanCopilot/pulls).

 ## Acknowledgements